INS Seed / Fast INS initialization

 The Extended Solution Status field in the INSPVAX log has bits that indicate if the alignment direction is verified, the Alignment type that occurred and NVM seed injection status.

-Alignment Direction Verified: Bit 25
+Alignment direction verified: Bit 25

 This bit indicates whether the alignment is verified or not.
 When the seed is injected and kinematic validation is finished, bit 25 is set to 1.
 Note that this bit will not be set until the kinematic validation completes.
 When the INJECT option is used, validation is skipped and this bit will not be set.

-Alignment Type: Bits 26-28
+Alignment type: Bits 26-28

 These bits indicate how the INS system reached INS_ALIGNMENT_COMPLETE.
 When the INS system aligns using saved INS solution data from NVM, bits 26-28 will be set to 101

-NVM Seed Status: Bits 29-31
+NVM seed status: Bits 29-31

 These bits indicate the current status of the seeding process at start-up, as described in the table below: